 I think that God would want us to care for each other and care for our students in the ways that allow them to grow intellectually and in confidence, and that God would want our schools to be places of wonder and compassion and I think that’s what heaven is going to be.
 And I think good schools — Catholic, Christian, private, public — it doesn’t matter, first care for kids and then the hard work of learning, challenging, guiding and transforming them all comes together.
 That’s what I think I lead with.

-What are some of the changes we may see at Saint Pat’s?
+What are some of the changes during your years here?